 HIST 496 - Research Capstone in US History (3.0 CH) This course provides students an opportunity to focus on specialized historiography and research in United States history.
 Students will be expected to produce a major research paper centered on a selected theme in U.S. history.
 The focus of this course will vary at the discretion of the instructor.
+Offered every third fall semester in rotation with HIST 497 and HIST 498.
 (P: HIST 290 or instructor's permission)

 HIST 497 - Research Capstone European History (3.0 CH) This course provides students an opportunity to focus on specialized historiography and research in European history.
 Students will be expected to produce a major research paper centered on a selected theme in European history.
 The focus of this course will vary at the discretion of the instructor.
+Offered every third fall semester in rotation with HIST 496 and HIST 498.
 (P: HIST 290 or instructor's permission)

 HIST 498 - Research Capstone in World History (3.0 CH) This course provides students an opportunity to focus on specialized historiography and research in world history.
 Students will be expected to produce a major research paper centered on a selected theme in world history.
 The focus of this course will vary at the discretion of the instructor.
+Offered every third fall semester in rotation with HIST 496 and HIST 497.
 (P: HIST 290 or instructor's permission)